 Investing involves risk, including the possible loss of principal.
 Diversification does not ensure a profit or protect against a loss in declining market.

 1S&P 500 Index is a market capitalization-weighted price index composed of 500 widely held common stocks.

 3,4Data Source: Thomson ONE and Hartford Funds, 1/20

-5T-Bills are guaranteed as to the timely payment of principal and interest by the U.S. Government and generally have lower risk-and return than bonds and equity.
+5T-Bills are guaranteed as to the timely payment of principal and interest by the US Government and generally have lower risk-and return than bonds and equity.
 Equity investments are subject to market volatility and have greater risk than T-Bills and other cash investments.
-Fixed-income investments are subject to interest-rate risk (the risk that the value of an investment decreases when interest rates rise) and credit risk (the risk that the issuing company of a security is unable to pay interest and principal when due) and call risk (the risk that an investment may be redeemed early).
+Fixed income security risks include credit, liquidity, call, duration, and interest-rate risk.
+As interest rates rise, bond prices generally fall.

 6,7Data source: Ned Davis Research, 1/20